What are the PC specifications for the software?

 What is VR Mobile?

 VR Mobile is embedded software that runs on Vibration Research hardware.
 The user can connect to VR Mobile and interact with the software on a smartphone or tablet using a WiFi connection.
-Data acquisition can be set up, monitored, and modified in the field without a wired configuration, delivering flexibility and simplicity for field tests.

 Where can I find which packages and software version I have?

 Select Help > About VibrationVIEW to view the version of your software and the installed packages.
 The version number is also printed on the VibrationVIEW CD label.

 The packages for VibrationVIEW can be viewed on the control software page.